Frazier homers twice, Mets top Brewers 6-5 to win 9th in row - Philly

+Mets players are celebrating throughout games with a salt-and-pepper shaker motion promoted by Frazier to signify their grinding approach.

+"Put a little seasoning on the year," he said, giving the alternate rationale.
+"We've got to have fun.
+It's baseball.
+You feel like a little kid."

-Steven Matz ended an 11-start winless streak dating to June 28 as New York improved to 11-1 under new manager Mickey Callaway, the best start in team history.
-The Mets are on their longest winning streak since 11 consecutive victories from April 12-23, 2015.
+Steven Matz ended an 11-start winless streak dating to June 28 as New York became the first major league team from New York City to start 11-1 since the 1955 Brooklyn Dodgers.
+Under new manager Mickey Callaway, the Mets are on their longest winning streak since 11 consecutive victories in April 2015.

-Frazier homered leading off the second and fourth innings against Zach Davies (0-2).
-He also singled and walked.
+"We expect to win," said Frazier, who also singled and walked.
+"Once you expect to win and you truly believe, I think there's no going wrong."

+It was 68 degrees on the first warm home night of the season, contributing to a crowd of 34.921.

+"It felt like playoff atmosphere," Frazier said.
+"I guess they know what we got.
+We know what we're capable of."

-Signed after a successful run with the crosstown Yankees during the second half of last season, Frazier connected for the first time in his 37th at-bat with the Mets, a drive to center off the housing of the Home Run Apple.
+Signed after a successful run with the crosstown Yankees during the second half of last season, Frazier homered against Zach Davies (0-2) leading off the second in his 37th at-bat with the Mets, a drive to center off the housing of the Home Run Apple.

-After Hernan Perez tied the score with a two-run homer in the fourth against Matz (1-1), Frazier lined a home run to left to put the Mets ahead for good in the bottom half.
-New York opened a 6-2 lead in the fifth, which included Jay Bruce's RBI double, Adrian Gonzalez's sacrifice fly and Dan Jennings' run-scoring wild pitch.
+After Hernan Perez tied the score with a two-run homer in the fourth against Matz (1-1), Frazier lined a home run to left starting the bottom half to put Mets ahead for good.
+New York opened a 6-2 lead in the fifth, which included Bruce's RBI double, Gonzalez's sacrifice fly and Dan Jennings' run-scoring wild pitch.

-Matz, who had lost seven straight decisions, yielded Ryan Braun's two-run homer in the sixth after Bruce allowed Domingo Santana's leadoff fly to fall for an error.
+Matz, who had lost seven straight decisions, yielded Ryan Braun's two-run, opposite-field homer to right-center in the sixth after Bruce allowed Domingo Santana's leadoff fly to fall for an error.
 Matz gave up four runs - three earned - and three hits in 5 1/3 innings.

 Seth Lugo allowed Travis Shaw's eighth-inning homer, and Robert Gsellman retired Jett Bandy on an inning-ending comebacker.
 Jeurys Familia got three straight outs to remain perfect in seven save chances and deal the Brewers their first loss in six one-run games this year.